 From there, yoga became a huge part of my life – something I made time to do physically at least once a week.

-In 2012, I lived in Grand Junction, I saw a Yoga Academy, and decided to pursue my yoga passion.
+In 2012, while living in Grand Junction, I saw the Yoga Academy, and decided to pursue my yoga passion.

 I did a 200-hour yoga certification training at the Academy of Yoga in Grand Junction over a period of nine months.

 The course was structured to a 3-day weekend once a month over nine months.